 22. Consider Going on a Cruise

 Depending on the cruise line and destination, going on a cruise could end up being cheaper than paying for a flight and hotel accommodation in the Caribbean or other beach destinations.
-To find deals and current promos you may want to sign up for e-letters from the major cruise lines.
+To find deals on cruises and current promos you may want to sign up for e-letters from the major cruise lines.

-23. Adding Items to the Cart (but not Buying)
+23. Adding Items to the Cart (but Not Buying)

 Sometimes travelers can snag deals by adding an item to their cart, but not going through with the purchase.
 This shows the merchant that you’re interested in making a purchase but may need some persuasion to actually go through with it.
 The merchant may then send you a coupon in order to get you to buy.